13 Million Face Hunger As Horn Of Africa Drought Worsens: UN - UrduPoint

 13 Million Face Hunger As Horn Of Africa Drought Worsens: UN

-An estimated 13 million people in Kenya, Somalia and Ethiopia are facing severe hunger as the Horn of Africa experiences its worst drought in decades, the World Food Programme (WFP) said Tuesday
+An estimated 13 million people in Kenya, Somalia and Ethiopia are facing severe hunger as the Horn of Africa experiences its worst drought in decades, the United Nations said Tuesday

-Nairobi, Feb 8 (APP - UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :An estimated 13 million people in Kenya, Somalia and Ethiopia are facing severe hunger as the Horn of Africa experiences its worst drought in decades, the World Food Programme (WFP) said Tuesday.
+Nairobi, Feb 8 (APP - UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :An estimated 13 million people in Kenya, Somalia and Ethiopia are facing severe hunger as the Horn of Africa experiences its worst drought in decades, the United Nations said Tuesday.

-Three consecutive rainy seasons have failed as the region has recorded its driest conditions since 1981, the UN agency said.
+Three consecutive rainy seasons have failed as the region has recorded its driest conditions since 1981, the UN's World food Programme said.

 The drought has destroyed crops and inflicted "abnormally" high livestock deaths, forcing rural families who rely on herding and farming to abandon their homes.